PLANNING A BOARD MEETING CHECKLIST

 • Announce the annual meeting date, time, and location according to association documents.

-• Further announce in newsletters, bulletin boards, webpages, on sandwich boards, and well in advance of the meeting date.
+• Further announce via newsletters, bulletin boards, webpages, and sandwich boards, well in advance of the meeting date.

 • Plan a social event before or after the meeting and include food.